Skip to content

 Screening

-Screen the activity against the full list of physical climate hazards in Appendix A. Identify which hazards are material to the building based on its location, function, and expected lifetime (minimum 10 years, up to 30+ for major assets).
+Screen the activity against the full list of physical climate hazards in Appendix A. Identify which hazards are material to the building based on its location, function, and expected lifetime.

 Use climate projections, not historical data.
 Consider both the current climate and future scenarios over the lifetime of the economic activity.